zonemaster/zonemaster/docs/specifications/tests/Methods.md

 Obtain the IP addresses of the out-of-bailiwick name servers for the given zone (child zone) and a given set of name server names.
-Extract addresses even if the resolution goes through CNAME or DNAME.
-It is, however, not permitted for a NS record to point at a name that has a CNAME or DNAME, but that test is covered by Test Case [DELEGATION05].
+Extract addresses even if the resolution goes through CNAME.
+It is, however, not permitted for a NS record to point at a name that has a CNAME, but that test is covered by Test Case [DELEGATION05].

 This is an internal method to be used by other methods.